 A full review of this title can be found here.

 There are heaps of sentimental, emotive, and truly moving games about love that don’t rely on cheap tropes or explicit content to grab the attention of their players, nor can they be played with one hand!
-This list includes games with variety of play styles and explores different types of relationships, hopefully providing a nice cross section of love-related games and something for everyone to enjoy!
+This list includes games with a variety of play styles and explores different types of relationships, hopefully providing a nice cross-section of love-related games and something for everyone to enjoy!